toran-sh/www/docs/DEPLOYMENT.md

 ---

-**Congratulations!** 🎉 Your Toran API Gateway is now deployed and ready for production use.
+**Congratulations!** 🎉 Your toran.dev API Accelerator & Debugger is now deployed and ready for production use.